habibalkhabbaz/identity-documents/readme.md

 `addFrontImage()` sets the front image of the `IdentityDocument`.
 `setMrz()` sets the `IdentityDcoument` MRZ, for if you just wish to use the parsing functionality.

-## More information
-If you're interested in how some things work internally, or if you would like to see an example of how to build a custom service within the package, I've written a blog post about all of that which you can find here: [hergen.nl](https://hergen.nl/processing-identity-documents-in-laravel)

-## Change log

-Please see the [changelog](changelog.md) for more information on what has changed recently.

 ## Contributing

 Please see [contributing.md](contributing.md) for details and a todolist.

-## Security

-If you discover any security related issues, please email <hergen.dillema@gmail.com> instead of using the issue tracker.

 ## Credits